Shalaa: Spring

 In his first season, Shalaa was ridden in all but one of his races by the Italian veteran Frankie Dettori.
-The colt made his debut in a six furlong race at Newbury Racecourse on 16 May and started the 7/2 second favourite in a field which included five previous winners.
+The colt made his debut in a six-furlong race at Newbury Racecourse on 16 May and started the 7/2 second favourite in a field which included five previous winners.
 He swerved badly exiting the stalls, and was never in contention, finishing last of the eight runners behind Birchwood.
-Two weeks later he contested a maiden race over the same distance at Newmarket Racecourse and recorded his first success, taking the lead a furlong out and winning by two lengths from Fang.
+Two weeks later, he contested a maiden race over the same distance at Newmarket Racecourse and recorded his first success, taking the lead a furlong out and winning by two lengths from Fang.

 Summer

-On 9 July, Shalaa was stepped up in class and started a 14/1 outsider for the Group Two July Stakes over six furlongs at Newmarket.
-He was ridden by Robert Havlin as Dettori was partnering the more fancied Eltezam who was made co-favourite alongside Areen and Steady Pace (second and third in the Windsor Castle Stakes at Royal Ascot).
+On 9 July, Shalaa stepped up in class and started a 14/1 outsider for the Group Two July Stakes over six furlongs at Newmarket.
+He was ridden by Robert Havlin as Dettori was partnering the more fancied Eltezam, who was made co-favourite alongside Areen and Steady Pace (second and third in the Windsor Castle Stakes at Royal Ascot).
 Shala tracked the leaders before taking the lead approaching the final furlong and prevailed by a length from Steady Pace despite veering sharply to the left in the closing stages.
 Havlin said "Before he ran this year we thought he could be a Coventry horse.
 He just needed a couple of days away from the yard to learn how to do everything right.
 He put it all together today and did it well.
 He travelled with a lot of ease through the race and it was just a matter of pressing the button.
-When he stopped quickening he started idling, so there was a bit left in the tank".
+When he stopped quickening, he started idling, so there was a bit left in the tank".

 Dettori was back in the saddle when the colt started 11/8 favourite for the Group Two Richmond Stakes at Goodwood Racecourse on 30 July.
 Steady Pace was again in opposition, whilst the other contenders included Log Out Island (second in the Norfolk Stakes), Tasleet (winner of the Listed Rose Bowl Stakes) and Riflescope (Dragon Stakes).
 Shalaa led from the start, went clear of the field entering the final furlong and won by two and a quarter lengths from Tasleet despite being eased down by Dettori in the final strides.
 After the race the colt was initially regarded as a 2000 Guineas prospect but Gosden explained that he was more likely to be campaigned over sprint distances.
 He commented "Thank goodness we resisted going to Royal Ascot for the Coventry Stakes because I don’t think he was ready for that, mentally.
 He reminds me a lot of Oasis Dream.
 I don’t see him being a miler, I see him staying at six and that wonderful new race, the Commonwealth Cup, as being a huge target for him next year.
 He's so fast and he enjoys sprinting, so let him sprint."